Shashvat9/mail-looper/readme.md

 <b>Steps to obtain application password</b><hr><br>
-step 1 : go to security in google accounts step 2 : locate application password and click on it stem 3 : select other in apps and put "-" in app name step 4 : copy generated password
+step 1 : go to security in google accounts <br>
+step 2 : locate application password and click on it<br>
+stem 3 : select other in apps and put "-" in app name<br>
+step 4 : copy generated password<br>

+or<br>
-or refeare https://youtu.be/9tD8lA9foxw?t=88 this link for generating password
+refeare https://youtu.be/9tD8lA9foxw?t=88 this link for generating password

 add given json in post with name "json"